selforganising/foundersandcoders/_includes/faq.md

 There are no academic requirements, but not everyone will be suited to the style of learning this course requires.
 You need to be self-motivated and committed to collaborative working.
 Coding also requires a deep curiosity about how things work and a certain stubbornness in the face of repeated failure.

 **What happens after the course ends?**
-You will join our alumni network.
-We encourage you to self-organise into study groups, for which we will provide advice, support, space and mentoring.
-We will be developing a full programme of continuing education and events, to help you achieve your educational, vocational and work goals, whatever they may be.
+You will join our alumni network, for whom we are developing a programme of continuing education and events.

 **I want to work on my own startup idea after the course.
 Can you help?**
 Alumni of the Academy who are serious about starting their own business are encouraged to apply for membership of [Collective](http://camdencollective.co.uk/hubs/) with all the benefits that provides, including free hot-desking space, participation in the Accelerator programme and access to a wider community of fellow founders and business mentors.